thunderbird/webext-docs/spacesToolbar.rst

    .. api-member::
       :name: [``defaultIcons``]
-      :type: (string or :ref:`spacesToolbar.IconPathDictionary`)
+      :type: (:ref:`spacesToolbar.IconPath`)

-      Either a relative image path defining a single icon used for all sizes or an IconPathDictionary object defining dedicated icons for different sizes.
-At least the ``16px`` icon should be specified.
-The ``32px`` icon will be used on screens with a very high pixel density, if specified.
+      The icon for the button in the spaces toolbar.
 Defaults to the extension icon, if set to an empty string.

    .. api-member::